Boothbay Harbor (CDP), Maine

 Boothbay Harbor is a census-designated place (CDP) comprising the densely populated center of the town of Boothbay Harbor in Lincoln County, Maine, United States.
 The population was 1,086 at the 2010 census, down from 1,237 at the 2000 census.

 Geography

-The Boothbay Harbor CDP is located in the east-central part of the town of Boothbay Harbor at (43.852819, −69.624271), in southwestern Lincoln County.
+The Boothbay Harbor CDP is located in the east-central part of the town of Boothbay Harbor in southwestern Lincoln County.
 The CDP is bordered to the south by the water body of Boothbay Harbor, an inlet off the Gulf of Maine, and to the southwest by Mill Cove, an arm of Boothbay Harbor.
 To the northwest the CDP is bordered by the inlet stream of Mill Cove, running northeast to Maine State Route 27.
 To the northeast, the CDP is bordered by Maine State Route 96 (Ocean Point Road) and to the east it extends to Meadow Brook.
 Lobster Cove Road forms the southeasternmost extent of the CDP.
 Via Route 27, Boothbay Harbor is 13 mi south of Wiscasset.

 According to the United States Census Bureau, the CDP has a total area of 2.2 sqkm, all land.